-It is important to note that the point allocation rubric looks solely at enacted statutes in a given state and their de jure compliance with the Report Cards on Child & Youth Sex Trafficking Legislative Framework at the time of review.
-This analysis does not review caselaw interpretation, agency rules, or regulations.
+It is important to note that the point allocation rubric looks solely at enacted statutes in a given state and their alignment with the Report Cards on Child & Youth Sex Trafficking Legislative Framework at the time of review.
+This analysis does not review caselaw, agency rules, or regulations.
 While we recognize the importance of policy to facilitate responses, grading on statutory law provides a clear mechanism for evaluating policy goals across all states while ensuring that survivor-centered reforms are an enduring part of states' service responses and represent a long-term commitment to addressing the needs of sex trafficked children and youth.

-Though not analyzed, Shared Hope acknowledges the critically important role that implementation and enforcement play.
+Shared Hope acknowledges the critically important role that implementation and enforcement play.
 For that reason, we regularly consult with the field on application of the laws analyzed under the framework and factor these considerations into our technical assistance.
+Further, we invite stakeholders from across the country to share promising practices, policies, and initiatives through our Insights from the Field process.
+Though not graded on, shared highlights are included within the relevant state's Analysis Report, providing a complementary narrative to the statutory analysis to paint a more complete picture of the state's anti-child sex trafficking response from the perspective of field experts.